oliviabedford24/python-banking/README.md

 This code was written in Python VS Code and should be run in the same environment for optimal results.

-The code written here is my work, although I did receive plenty of input and advice from fellow students, our instructors, and our tutors for the program.
+The code written here is my original work.

 Thanks!